Why Transaction Log backups are important

 Surely if you have arrived here you are facing this problem and looking for a solution.
 Well, you have come to the right place.
 In the article below we will show you how you can achieve this.

-    SqlBak’s dashboard has been upgraded to be more user intuitive interface, in order to provide the most essential information in just a quick glance as well as making modifications to the job.
+SqlBak’s dashboard has been upgraded to be a more user-intuitive interface, in order to provide the most essential information in just a quick glance as well as make modifications to the job.

 We will also explain what are some of the most advanced options for backing up databases and how you can give these privileges as well to some of your most trusted users.

 SQL Server backup report

 In this article, you can find a small script that you can use as a small cheat to have access to an on-the-go backup report of your databases.

 If you can connect to your database, you can run this query and find out when was the last time your databases were backed up

 and when were the last times a Full, Differential, or Transaction Log backup was taken.